Ever notice those strange, orange-brown patches of dead grass on your lawn in autumn and winter? Chances are you’ve got Fusarium patch disease.

 Avoid using fertilizers that are high in nitrogen.
 Too much nitrogen will encourage lush, green growth that is more susceptible to disease.

 Instead, use a fertilizer with more potassium during the growing season.
-You can also use organic fertilizers like compost tea, which helps protect your lawn from diseases.
+You can also use organic fertilizers, such as compost tea, which helps protect your lawn from diseases.

 2. Trim Overhead Tree Branches Regularly

-More sun and airflow mean faster drying of leaves and grass blades.
+More sun and airflow mean leaves and grass blades dry faster.
 This makes the environment less hospitable for the Fusarium fungus.

-3. Carry Out Aeration and Scarifying of Lawn
+3. Carry Out Aeration and Scarifying of the Lawn

-Aerating your lawn by punching small holes in the soil allows for better movement of air, water, and nutrients to the roots.
+Aerating your lawn by punching small holes in the soil improves the movement of air, water, and nutrients to the roots.

-Scarifying involves using a spring-tine rake, power rake, or dethatching machine to remove dead grass, moss, and debris from your lawn’s surface.
-This opens up the lawn canopy and allows water, air, and nutrients to reach the soil better.
+Scarifying uses a spring-tine rake, power rake, or dethatching machine.
+It removes dead grass, moss, and debris from your lawn’s surface.
+This opens the lawn canopy, allowing water, air, and nutrients to reach the soil more effectively.

 Aerating and scarifying are simple, natural techniques to improve your lawn’s health and combat disease.
 When used together, they can have a dramatic impact on the vibrancy and resilience of your grass.